poult-lab/daily-word/english_words_ learning.md

 [adj] Honestly, my voice was muted and threatened for so long.

 "If you feel **threatened**, you feel as if someone is trying to harm you."

-09.contestant [kənˈtestənt]

-[noun]" The project, led by Joanna Griffiths and Domino Kirke-Badgley, features many personal photos including this one of Jillian Harris, a former contestant on "The Bachelor," sharing an intimate moment with her husband and child.

-"a person who takes part in a contest"